According to a Government of Ontario report, there are approximately 100,000 PSWs in Ontario.

 Personal Support Workers (PSWs) work in a wide variety of settings.

-College of Nurses (CNO) has stated that unlike Registered Practical Nurses (RPNs) and Registered Nurses (RNs), PSWs are primarily required to perform tasks for patients that are direct, front-line, and hands-on.
+College of Nurses (CNO) has stated that unlike Registered Practical Nurses (RPNs) and Registered Nurses (RNs), PSWs are primarily required to perform daily tasks for patients that are direct, front-line, and hands-on.

 “The work of a PSW is directed by a plan of care developed by a regulated care provider.
 The PSW does not organize the care plan but is responsive to it in supporting the client.”